-Many love to win and hate to lose, but when this notion is transferred to investing it can have a detrimental impact on the performance of an individual’s portfolio.
+Many love to win and hate to lose, but when this notion is transferred to investing, it can have a detrimental impact on the performance of an individual’s portfolio.

 What is the disposition effect?

-Investors are willing to realise, or cash in, their gains but are more reluctant to realise their losses.
-To the average person this attitude makes sense; you have made a decision and taken a risk with your money, you want to see that risk pay off.
+Individual Investors are willing to realise or cash in their gains but are more reluctant to acknowledge their losses.
+To the average person, this attitude makes sense; you have made a decision and taken a risk with your money, and you want to see that risk pay off.

 Focus on your final wealth level

 If an individual is risk averse and has seen an asset gain in value, they are more likely to sell.
-Conversely, if they are more comfortable with risk they may be liable to hold a stock that has decreased in value in the hope that it might gain.
+Conversely, if they are more comfortable with the investment risk, they may be liable to hold on to losing stock that has decreased in value in the hope that it might gain.

-In 1998 Odean published a paper that found that the average return of prior winners that investors sell is 3.4% higher, over the next year, than the average return of the prior losers that they hold on to.
+In 1998 Odean published a paper that found that the average return of prior winners that investors sell is 3.4% higher, over the next year than the average return of the prior losers that they hold on to.

 There are also tax benefits to recognising losses as these can be offset against any gains making the £11,300 capital gains tax allowance go further.

 Studies have shown that the disposition effect is more evident in individuals with a lower understanding of investing, which is unsurprising.
 It is not easy for an individual to go against their psychology.